-Vermont Farmstead Cheese Company (VFCC) gently cares for our land and the lives of our animals to make freshness, quality, and artisan cheese available to all.
+Vermont Farmstead Cheese Company (VFCC) gently cares for our land and the lives of our animals to make fresh, quality, and artisan cheese available to all.
 Through a marriage of authentic cheesemaking practices and innovative and playful partnerships within our community, we are creating a new generation of award winning artisanal cheeses.

 Vermont Farmstead Cheese Company began as a community effort to preserve a picturesque 18-acre dairy farm in South Woodstock, Vt in 2009.
 Passionate residents raised money to purchase the land, buildings and equipment in hopes that it would remain a dairy farm.
 With the generous contributions and tireless efforts of an entire community,our dream was realized and Vermont Farmstead became the first community-owned artisan cheese and dairy facility in the state.